sabamdarif/termux-desktop/README.md

 # Installation:

->NOTE: This only works on Termux
+>NOTE: This Only Works On Termux From Github Or Fdroid

 >NOTE: A Fresh Install Is Always Recommended / Best